-The Commission's response to the finding identified in our audit is described in the accompanying schedule of findings and responses.
+The Commission's response to the findings identified in our audit are described in the accompanying Schedule of Findings and Responses.
 The Commission's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.

-Purpose of This Report
+Purpose of this Report

 The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Commission's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the entity's internal control and compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Commission's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.